Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-In 2021 Census data (possibly influenced by COVID-19 conditions), 23.5% of residents worked from home.
-Service frequency averages 51 trips daily across all routes, equating to about 18 weekly trips per stop.
+According to the 2021 Census, 23.5% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+The service frequency averages 51 trips per day across all routes, equating to approximately 18 weekly trips per individual stop.

 Frequently Asked Questions - Transport